Hansmu/microfrontends/Readme.md

 copies of large dependencies that are being used by both of the dependencies.
 Can use the `shared` property for it.
 This, however, causes a problem in the module itself, as setting a dependency as shared marks it for async loading.
 So we need the same kind of async importing as we did with the container's `bootstrap.js`.
 In order for sharing to work the entry filenames have to be the same, otherwise multiple copies of the same library are loaded.
+Additionally, for sharing to work the dependency versions have to be the same or the dependencies have to be declared in a manner that allows for reuse.
+That is, if a caret is added, then the major versions have to match for sharing, but if the minor version differs, then reuse is still allowed.
+So the version generalization that you define inside of `package.json` is respected.